RichardBradley/liquibase.github.com/quickstart.md

 ## What is Liquibase?
 Liquibase is an open-source database schema change management solution that enables you to manage revisions of your database changes easily.
 Liquibase makes it easy for anyone involved in the application release process to:
 - Eliminate errors and delays when releasing databases.
-- Deploys and Rollback changes for specific versions without needing to know what has already been deployed.
+- Deploy and Rollback changes for specific versions without needing to know what has already been deployed.
 - Deploy database and application changes together so they always stay in sync.

 ### How does Liquibase do this?